hahahahaman/hahahahaman.github.io/blog/_drafts/why-assault-is-underreported.md

 Also from the Rape Culture is Real article :

->“If we already despise rapists, why are they so rarely held accountable in any
+>"If we already despise rapists, why are they so rarely held accountable in any
 >way?,” Friedman asks.
 An analysis by RAINN found that 97% of rapists never
 >spend a single day in jail for their crimes.
 “What we really despise is the
 >idea of rapists: a terrifying monster lurking in the bushes, waiting to pounce